vitaliihonta/landing/mdoc/input/workflows-activities.md

 ## Temporal UI
 After you schedule workflow execution and start the worker process, go ahead to Temporal UI on `http://localhost:8233`.

-Once you open it, you'll see a list of workflow executions created on the Temporal Server:
+Once you open it, you should see a list of workflow executions created on the Temporal Server:

 ![Workflows listing](/images/workflows-and-activities/workflows_list.png)

 You can navigate to workflow details by clicking on the workflow run.
-On this page, you'll see the information about the workflow, such as *Workflow ID*, *Task Queue*, *Workflow Type*, the input parameters, and the workflow result (or error if it failed).
+On this page, you should see the information about the workflow, such as *Workflow ID*, *Task Queue*, *Workflow Type*, the input parameters, and the workflow result (or error if it failed).

 ![Workflow details](/images/workflows-and-activities/workflow_details.png)